pietheinstrengholt/azure-ml-data-science-400/day-02/Hands-on-lab04.md

 | **death_yn**  	| Did the patient die as a result of this illness? 	| Case Report Form 	| [Yes - No - Unknown - Missing] 	| Character 	|  	|
 | **medcond_yn**  	| Pre-existing medical conditions? 	| Case Report Form 	| [Yes - No - Unknown - Missing] 	| Character 	|  	|

-## Quick reminder about batch scoring (already seen) vs. real-time scoring
+### Quick reminder about batch scoring (already seen) vs. real-time scoring

 Once your models are trained, there are two main ways you can deploy them in order to score some new data: Batch and real-time deployment.

-Scoring data means for instance: assign new data to a class, estimate or forecast some values based on new data.
+Scoring a new data point means: assign this data point to a class, or estimate / forecast a value depending on this new data point.

-.
-Batch scoring means that you will collect a batch of data across a periodic time schedule you defined, and then, on a regular basis, score all the data collected in the batch, and deliver the results of this scoring.
+- Batch scoring means that you will collect a batch of data across a periodic time schedule you defined, and then, on a regular basis, score all the data collected in the batch, and deliver the results of this scoring.

-.
-On the other hand, real-time scoring means that you will score new data when they come in.
+- On the other hand, real-time scoring means that you will score new data when they come in.

 Both of those methods have pros and cons.
 After LAB03 and LAB04, you will be able to identify when to choose batch scoring vs. real-time scoring.